Ngāti Tūwharetoa: Mana

 Ngāti Tūwharetoa academic Hemopereki Simon wrote that the mana, in particular the mana whenua and mana motuhake, of Ngāti Tūwharetoa is derived from the arrival of Ngātoro-i-rangi and that this is best demonstrated culturally through Puhiwahine's mōteatea, "He waiata aroha mo Te Toko", more commonly known as "Ka Eke ki Wairaka."

 The following lines from this moteatea relate to the history of Ngātoro-i-rangi.

 Chiefs

 The following Ngā Ariki o Te Whare Ariki o te Heuheu (paramount chiefs) have held the position of Ariki of Ngāti Tūwharetoa.
-However this structure was only created for the convenience of the Colonial government and had no basis in tikanga Māori, and was created to facilitate the ease of land title which allowed for the acquisition of Māori land and in no way reflected the true hereditary titles.

-The land sellers are listed here in chronological order:
+The ariki are listed here in chronological order: